Azure-Samples/communication-services-authentication-hero-csharp/README.md

 In order to properly implement Azure Communication Services solutions, developers must start by putting in place the correct infrastructure to perform key actions for the communications lifecycle.
 These actions include authenticating users since the Azure Communication Services are identity-agnostic.

-This is an ACS solution server sample to provide a guidance establishing best practices on a simple use case to build trusted backend service that will manage ACS identities by mapping them 1:1 with Azure Active Directory identities (for Teams Interop or native ACS calling/chat) and issue ACS tokens .
+This is an ACS solution server sample to provide a guidance establishing best practices on a simple use case to build trusted backend service that will manage ACS identities by mapping them 1:1 with Azure Active Directory identities (for Teams Interop or native ACS calling/chat) and issue ACS tokens.

 There are two scenarios:

-1. As a developer, you need to enable authentication flow for joining native ACS and Teams Interop calling/chat by mapping ACS Identity to Azure Active Directory identity and using same ACS identity for the user to fetch ACS tokens in every session.
+1. As a developer, you need to enable authentication flow for joining native ACS and Teams Interop calling/chat by mapping an ACS Identity to an Azure Active Directory identity and using this same ACS identity for the user to fetch an ACS token in every session.
-2. As a developer, you need to enable authentication flow for Custom Teams Endpoint by using Azure Active Directory identity of Teams' user to fetch ACS tokens to join Teams calling/chat.
+2. As a developer, you need to enable authentication flow for Custom Teams Endpoint by using an Azure Active Directory identity of Teams' user to fetch an ACS token to be able to join Teams calling/chat.

 > :loudspeaker: An ACS Solutions - Authentication Sample (Nodejs version) can be found [here](https://github.com/Azure-Samples/communication-services-authentication-hero-javascript).